dimitarivanov/bulgarian-elections-opendata/CONTRIBUTING.md

 ## License

-By contributing to Bulgarian Elections Open Data, you agree that your contributions will be licensed under its MIT License.
+By contributing to Bulgarian Elections OpenData, you agree that your contributions will be licensed under its MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Development Process